QuynhLeSke/Js_1/README.md

 # Js_1

-# LIBRARY
+### LIBRARY

-## This is a simple project using objects and object constructors that I have learnt in the previous lesson.
+his is a simple project using objects and object constructors that I have learnt in the previous lesson.

-## Acknowledgements
+#### Acknowledgements

-### localStorage : to keep data in myLibrary stay through page loads
+localStorage : to keep data in myLibrary stay through page loads